ymgn-dev/dotfiles_linux/README.md

 and, set Powerline font
 ```

-And you want to enable deoplete-clang, set your libclang path in nvim/lazy.toml
+And you want to enable deoplete-clang, set your libclang path for deoplete-clang in nvim/lazy.toml

 For example:
 ```